-- 1.1 Complainant: The person who brings a complaint against a member of the Society.
-The Society will accept complaints only from members of the Society. - 1.2 Complaint: A written allegation submitted by a Complainant, describing conduct by a member of the Society that conflicts with the ethical standards and principles of the Society. - 1.3 Ex Parte Communication: Unsolicited communication by the Respondent or the Complainant with Professional Conduct Committee members, witnesses, or any party, regarding the complaint and outside of the disciplinary proceedings. - 1.4 Expulsion: Termination of membership in the Society, with or without the option to reapply for membership under certain specified conditions. - 1.5 Formal Complaint: A written allegation submitted by the Professional Conduct Committee, describing conduct by a member of the Society that conflicts with the standards and principles of the Society. - 1.6 Hearing: A proceeding held for the purpose of examining evidence and deciding issues of fact. - 1.7 Reprimand: Notification to a member in writing of a finding of misconduct and that such conduct should be changed.
-A reprimand detailing how the Respondent's conduct conflicted with the standards of the Society and an admonition to correct such behavior may take the form of a private letter to Respondent or a public notice in a Society publication. - 1.8 Respondent: The member against whom a complaint has been submitted. - 1.9 Service of Notice: The formal delivery of notice. - 1.10 Suspension: Temporary revocation of a Respondent's privileges as a member of the Society.
+- Complainant: The person who brings a complaint against a member of the Society.
+The Society will accept complaints only from members of the Society. - Complaint: A written allegation submitted by a Complainant, describing conduct by a member of the Society that conflicts with the ethical standards and principles of the Society. - Ex Parte Communication: Unsolicited communication by the Respondent with Professional Conduct Committee members, witnesses, or any Complainant, outside of the disciplinary proceedings. - Expulsion: Termination of membership in the Society, with or without the option to reapply for membership under certain specified conditions. - Formal Complaint: A written allegation submitted by the Professional Conduct Committee, describing conduct by a member of the Society that conflicts with the standards and principles of the Society. - Hearing: A proceeding held for the purpose of examining evidence and deciding issues of fact. - Reprimand: Notification to a member in writing of a finding of misconduct and that such conduct should be changed.
+A reprimand detailing how the Respondent's conduct conflicted with the standards of the Society and an admonition to correct such behavior may take the form of a private letter to Respondent or a public notice in a Society publication. - Suspension: Temporary revocation of a Respondent's privileges as a member of the Society. - Respondent: The member against whom a complaint has been submitted. - Service of Notice: The formal delivery of notice. - C. Professional Conduct Committee.
+The Professional Conduct Committee shall be chaired by the Vice President and shall consist of at least 7 additional members appointed by the Executive Committee.
+When the Vice-President is recused, or if the Vice President is the subject of the complaint, the President or President's designee will fulfill all roles assigned to the Vice President.
+The Vice President will function in a leadership role, assigning committee members to specific cases, and ensuring the resolution of any conflict of interest.
+The term of appointment is 2 years, and terms may be renewed.
+Committee members whose terms have expired will continue to fulfill existing responsibilities to a case or cases under consideration, but will thereafter retire from the panel. - D. Review of Allegations.
+The Professional Conduct Committee shall receive written and signed allegations of a breach of the Guidelines for Ethical Testimony and Court Case Review (Ethical Testimony Policy) against members from any member of the Society.
+Allegations shall have a time of filing limitation of three years from the date the testimony was given or the date of the disposition of the case, whichever is later.